Alcantor/LotusECU-T4e/README.md

 and does not work well with the "t4e.py" script.
 In contrario the "flasher.py" works flawless (but slowly) with this adapter because it doesn't make bulk read/write.
-So if you still want to use this adapter, use the download function of the "flasher.py" and not from the "te4.py".
+So if you still want to use this adapter, use the download function of the "flasher.py" and not from the "t4e.py".

 The IXXAT USB-to-CAN Adapter is easy to use and reliable but expensive.

-The Raspberry-Pi + CAN-Hat is cheap and reliable but more complicated to use.
+The Raspberry-Pi + CAN-Hat is cheap and reliable but more complicated to use (And you can use it as a BDM-Programmer).

 [Python 3]: https://www.python.org/download/releases/3.0/
 [python-can]: https://python-can.readthedocs.io/en/master/installation.html